Lenstros/sde-assignment/README.md

 # SDE Home assignment

+Check out the live demo [here](https://sde-assignment.onrender.com)
+Note: This is free version on render so when not used for while it turns down, please wait for few seconds the server starup

 ## Getting Started with the Node Application

 This guide will help you to set up and run the Node.js application on your local machine.